Open-Ventilator-Remote-Monitoring/Audio-Alarm-Monitoring-Pi-Hat/readme.md

 ## Audio Alarm Monitoring Raspberry Pi Hat
 ### Overview
-This add-on circuit board (Pi Hat) provides a 2.5mm audio input to allow the Soundear audio monitoring device to interface with a raspberry pi configured to work with the Open Ventilator Remote Monitoring Software.
-An indicated LED is illuminated when at 5V digital signal is received from the Soundear audio monitor.
+This add-on circuit board (Pi Hat) provides a 2.5mm audio input jack to allow a Soundear audio monitoring device to interface with a raspberry pi configured to work with the [Open Ventilator Remote Monitoring Software](https://github.com/Open-Ventilator-Remote-Monitoring/remote-ventilator-monitor-pi).
+An indicator LED is illuminated when at 5V digital signal is received from the Soundear audio monitor.
 This PCB contains a voltage divider circuit which reduces the 5V digital output from the soundear monitor to 3.3v digital logic suitable for the raspberry pi.
 ![](https://docs.google.com/drawings/d/e/2PACX-1vSqtXpAg8cTxO62BlzSZp-YU2qj7c7WRKmolW69Ne3nnTKPIehSarcs4z8h3bnfYR2UP_W_7z12q-0D/pub?w=480&h=360)
 ### Inputs & Outputs
 #### Inputs